How Does German Public Transport Work?

 Group day ticket which is valid for up to 5 people travelling together.
 Otherwise is governed by the same terms and conditions as the regular Tageskarte.
 These tickets often represent great value for money and make sense if you are travelling in groups of 3 or more.

-The public transport network in Germany works on an honesty principle meaning that there are no station barriers as are commonly found in other countries, for example on the London Underground and Paris Metro.
+The German public transport network runs on an honesty principle, meaning that there are no station barriers as are commonly found in other countries, for example on the London Underground and Paris Metro.
 There is nothing physically stopping you from boarding a bus, tram or train without a valid ticket (although buses may only allow passengers through the front door at night and the driver may ask you to show a ticket upon boarding).

 Buses, Trams & U-Bahn